 A great digital marketing strategy can drive potential customers to your website.
 But high traffic doesn’t always translate into revenue.

 Once you get people on your site, you need to ensure they have a reason to follow through on their purchase.
+To help you do this, we asked members of Young Entrepreneur Council how they optimize and convert web traffic into real dollars.
+Their best tips and insights are below.

 1. Build An Email List